Should you save more than £1 million in your pension?

 Offshore Bonds also provide estate planning advantages, as they can be structured under a trust to help mitigate Inheritance Tax.
 Additionally, they offer investment flexibility, giving access to a wide range of funds, including those not typically available within UK-based wrappers.

-While pensions offer tax relief on contributions, they come with restrictions on access, along with the Lump Sum Allowance (LSA) and income tax on withdrawals.
+While pensions offer tax relief on eligible contributions, they come with restrictions on access, along with the Lump Sum Allowance (LSA) and income tax on withdrawals.
 An Offshore Bond, by contrast, provides greater control over when and how you draw your money, making it a valuable complement to retirement planning.
 However, tax treatment will depend on individual circumstances and may change, so professional advice is essential.

 Next steps